 It was a cold winter evening in Gurgaon.
 I was lying on my bed wrapped in a blanket, leisurely watching some YouTube videos.
 The video was interrupted by some Twitter notifications concerning Prime Minister’s address to the nation.
-I started watching Prime Minister’s All India televised address where he declared 1000 and 500 notes as demonetised. .
+I started watching Prime Minister’s All India televised address where he declared 1000 and 500 notes as demonetised.
 My first reaction was to check how much cash I had at home.
 Seeing only 1500 rupees cash at home, I felt relieved.
-Like other people on WhatsApp groups and Twitter, I also believed for a few days that this was a master-stroke by the then government.
+Like other people on WhatsApp groups and Twitter, I also believed for a few days that this was a master stroke by the then government headed by Narendra Modi.
 This step is going to eliminate the black money available in the country.
-However, later on, like most other people, I had seen the suffering common people had to go through standing in the queue for long hours just to exchange their old currencies.
-My domestic help came next day crying that she has no bank account here and she doesn’t know how she can replace her old notes.
-I also remember following the everyday newspaper headlines on this issue and how the government everyday shifted the goal-posts of this policy decision saying that it is going to increase digitisation in the country.
+However, later on, like most other people, I had seen suffering, common people had to go through standing in the queue for long hours just to exchange their old currencies.
+My domestic help came the next day crying that she has no bank account here and she doesn’t know how she can replace her old notes.
+I also remember following the everyday newspaper headlines on this issue and how the government shifted the goalposts of this policy decision, saying that it will increase digitisation in the country.

-I bought this book-In Service of the Republic: The Art and Science of Economic Policy last year after many episodes on The Seen and Unseen podcast recommending it a must-read for all those who are interested in policymaking.
+I purchased this book-In Service of the Republic: The Art and Science of Economic Policy last year after many episodes on The Seen and Unseen podcast recommending it a must-read for all those who are interested in policymaking.
 Vijay Kelkar and Ajay Shah, former bureaucrats are the authors of this book.
-This book not only makes us understand why demonetisation was a disastrous public policy decision but also makes you understand the nuts and bolts of policymaking, execution, and implementation.
-Insights and the wisdom mentioned in the book make it a rule book for all public policy practitioners.
-It provides you with all the policymaking tidbits.
-The book has 40 chapters and is fairly extensive.
-What goals should the State pursue? and other key issues are addressed.
+This book not only makes one understand why demonetisation was a disastrous public policy decision but also shows the nuts and bolts of policymaking, execution, and implementation.
+Insights mentioned in the book make it a manual for all public policy practitioners.
+Although the book has 40 chapters, it’s short, so it’s easy to read.
+What goals should the State pursue?
 What is the government’s mission?
-Every single line in this book felt like it needed to be noted down.
+Every line in this book made me want to write it down.